ValAug/AWS-Lambdas-Cost-Monitoring/README.md

 ![Terraform](https://img.shields.io/badge/terraform-%235835CC.svg?style=for-the-badge&logo=terraform&logoColor=white)

 # Purpose

 Shows how to use AWS with Terraform to accomplish the following tasks:

-* How SecurityHub can assist you in examining your security patterns and pinpointing the most critical security concerns using Terraform
+* How CloudWatch Can Help You Monitor AWS Lambda Costs and How SNS Can Alert You using Terraform

 # Prerequisites